teenbress/Database-Systems-and-Data-Pipeline/BerkeleyX: CS186: Database Systems/week10/README.md

 - Entity: A real world object that described by a set of attributes
 - Relationship: Association among two or more entities
    - Relationship can have their owen attributes
-- Key Constraints: 1-to-many, many-to-many, many-to-1, 1-to-1
+- Relationship Constraints: 1-to-many, many-to-many, many-to-1, 1-to-1
+   - Key Constraints: 1-to-many(->)
-- Participation Constraints
+   - Participation Constraints: **at least one** relationship
 - Weak Entities: A **weak entity** can be identified uniquely only by considering the primary key of another(owner) entity.
    - 1-to-many: one owner, many weak entities
    - have total participation in this identifying relationship set